Mind visualization is a powerful psychological tool.

 You know about your body by sensing it, and mind visualization is using your imagination to sense exactly how you want your body to be.

-For example, here's how to use the technique for weight loss:
+As an example, here's how to use the technique for weight loss:

 Imagine in as much sensory detail as possible exactly how you want your body to be.
 Imagine yourself as already having achieved your ideal body.
 Imagine how good you'll look.
 Imagine all the health benefits.